 According to the respondent, the group was apprehended on this road within sight of a small town.
 Given his description, this was presumably Gevgelija.

-Four officers approached in two vehicles, one police patrol car and a grey van with barred windows on the back.
+The respondent described how four officers approached in two vehicles, one police patrol car and a grey van with barred windows on the back.
 They wore black uniforms and balaclavas.
-One of the officers exited the van and immediately started beating the members of the group with a baton, while shouting at them aggressively.
+One of the officers exited the van and is reported to have immediately started beating the members of the group with a baton, while shouting at them aggressively.
 The group was then made to enter the van and was brought back to the border.
-This drive took 30 minutes.
+This drive reportedly took 30 minutes.

 They were taken to a border gate close to the Greek village of Idomeni.
 Pushbacks from North Macedonia to Greece have been repeatedly carried out at this gate, as several BVMN-reports show.
 The latest such incident was reported in December 2020.
 The status of this gate as a quasi official location for pushbacks has been discussed in the December monthly report.